SAP/hybris-commerce-eclipse-plugin/README.md

 ----------
 This GitHub repository is for managing the source code of the plugin.

-To install the plugin visit the [Eclipse Marketplace](https://marketplace.eclipse.org/content/sap-hybris-commerce-development-tools-eclipse)and for up to date documentation, the Application Lifecycle Framework for Commerce: [SAP Hybris Commerce development tools for Eclipse](https://wiki.hybris.com/display/hybrisALF/SAP+Hybris+Commerce+development+tools+for+Eclipse).
+To install the plugin visit the [Eclipse Marketplace](https://marketplace.eclipse.org/content/sap-hybris-commerce-development-tools-eclipse) and for up to date documentation, the Application Lifecycle Framework for Commerce: [SAP Hybris Commerce development tools for Eclipse](https://wiki.hybris.com/display/hybrisALF/SAP+Hybris+Commerce+development+tools+for+Eclipse).

 Compile and Install From Source
 -------------------------------